episource/git-merge-subtree2/README.md

 $ git subproject help
 Include another branch or a subdirectory thereof as subdirectory of the current branch.
 By refering to remote branches, other repositories can be included as well.
-Subproject merges using --squash, so that the history does not become cluttered.
+Subproject merges like `git merge --squash`, so that the history does not become cluttered.
 Source branch and commit are remembered within the merge commit's message to simplify later updates.
 A subproject can also be merged back into the source branch.
-Note: Subproject uses \`git merge -s subtree2 --squash ...\` for merging.

 git subproject init <my-prefix> (--their-branch=<their-branch> | <their-branch>) [-m <message>] [--format=<format>] [--their-prefix=<their-prefix>]
 git subproject pull <my-prefix> [-m <message>] [--format=<format>] [--their-prefix=<their-prefix>] [--their-branch=<their-branch>] [--base=<base>] [--base-prefix=<base-prefix>] [--diff3] [--ours|--theirs|--union]